ScilifelabDataCentre/RDM-guidelines/content/topics/open-science.md

 <a class="link-teal" href=""><b>Go to the SciLifeLab Open Access Checklist <i class="bi bi-arrow-right-square"></i></b></a><br><br>
 <a class="link-teal" href=""><b>Go to the SciLifeLab Open Science Software Checklist <i class="bi bi-arrow-right-square"></i></b></a> -->

-Adopting the FAIR principles is one of the most effective ways to reach this broader goal of Open Science.
+Adopting the FAIR principles is one of the most efficient ways to reach this broader goal of Open Science.
 While Open Science is the philosophy of transparency and accessibility, FAIR is the practical toolkit that makes it possible.

 <a class="link-teal" href="/topics/fair-principles"><b>Learn more about the FAIR principles <i class="bi bi-arrow-right-square"></i></b></a>